fabriziogiordano/policy/terms-of-service.md

 - [Mobile App Addendum](/vimeoapp_eula)
 - [Copyright and DMCA Policy](/dmca)

 This Agreement constitutes the entire understanding between Vimeo and you concerning the subject matter hereof and supersedes all prior agreements and understandings regarding the same.
-Notwithstanding the foregoing, this Agreement does not govern any use of Vimeo\\'s application protocol interface (API), which is governed by our [API Agreement](/apiterms).
+Notwithstanding the foregoing, this Agreement does not govern any use of Vimeo's application protocol interface (API), which is governed by our [API Agreement](/apiterms).

 END OF DOCUMENT.
 Have a nice day.